-This article will explain the steps to reset a lost root password or to reset forgotten root password on Linux RHEL 7 or CentOS 7.
+This short howto will explain the steps to reset a lost root password or to reset a forgotten root password on Linux RHEL 7 or CentOS 7.

-Basically, the steps will adding a “rd.break” to the end of the line with kernel parameters in Grub to stops the start up process before the regular root filesystem is mounted, hence the necessity to chroot into sysroot.
+Basically, we will add a “rd.break” to the end of the line with kernel parameters in Grub to stop the start-up process before the regular root filesystem is mounted, hence the necessity to chroot into sysroot.

-This will allow you to break into your linux system and reset root password back to your own.
+This will allow you to break into your Linux system and reset the root password back to your own.